 Patients with febrile seizures have an incidence of bacteremia similar to patients with fever alone.[43]

-A study found the European children with febrile seizures have lower Ferritin than those with fever alone, and iron deficiency, but not anemia, is associated with recurrence.
-The study also suggested that iron status screening should be considered to help determine which children with febrile seizures may be at risk for recurrence.[35]
+A study found the European children with febrile seizures have lower ferritin than those with fever alone, and iron deficiency, but not anemia, is associated with recurrence.
+The study also suggested that iron status screening should be considered to help determine which children with febrile seizures may be at risk for recurrence.[44]

 A CT scan should not be performed in the evaluation of a child with a first simple febrile seizure.
+The AAP also advises against ordering a CT scan of the head for a child with a simple febrile seizure whose mental status has returned to baseline.[42]

 A CT scan should be considered in patients with complex febrile seizures.
 However, a study by Teng et al analyzed data in 71 children with first complex febrile seizure.[45]
 Fifty-one (72%) had a single complex feature (20 focal, 22 multiple, and 9 prolonged), and 20 (28%) had multiple complex features.
 None of the 71 patients (1-sided 95% confidence interval, 4%) had intracranial pathologic conditions that required emergency neurosurgical or medical intervention.
 Forty-six had normal acute scans; the rest were normal on clinical follow up without a scan.
 The confidence interval means that this study cannot exclude a risk of intracranial pathology of 4% or less.